Michigan State University Spartan Marching Band: Drum Major(s)

-Other traditions

-Preseason Drills

-Preseason drills begin 10 days before the beginning of classes.
-During this week, new members can spend over 120 hours practicing.
-Percussionists and Color Guard members arrive ten days before the start of classes, followed by section leaders, squad leaders, and the drum major(s) for classroom leadership training.
-New members arrive next, receiving detailed fundamental instructions, and the remaining veteran members arrive last.
-Typically, music and field rehearsals begin at 8:30 A.M. and last, with breaks, until 8:50 P.M.
-New members of the SMB are required to attend "freshmen orientation" sessions and rehearsals inside Demonstration Hall for 3 or 4 evenings from 9 P.M. to 11 P.M.
-Preseason Drills end with a lighter schedule on the day before classes start.
-On this day uniforms are inspected and full-band/section pictures occur in uniform, essentially creating a dress rehearsal for the proper wearing of the uniform.
-A practice "march to the stadium" usually occurs (not in uniform) on the Monday before the first home game, followed by an in the stands rehearsal to end preseason drills.

-Memorized music

-The Spartan Marching Band learns a new halftime show for every home game of the season.
-All members are expected to have their music memorized by Thursday of the week of the game.
-Any member, despite rank in the block, may be pulled out of a show for that week for not having music or the marching drill memorized.
-Full-sized flip-folders are never used.
-All freshmen and veterans assigned to a new part must play all the MSU bleacher cheers and pregame music for their section leaders from memory by the end of Freshmen Dress Rehearsal, or forfeit their place in the block, becoming an alternate.
+Traditions

 MSU Shadows

 Every band member must learn the MSU alma mater, MSU Shadows, which was arranged by MSC Music Professor H. Owen Reed, with words by coach Barney Traynor.
 Sung in four-part harmony, MSU Shadows was introduced in 1948 and is played and/or sung by the band.
 After marching to Spartan Stadium, the band gathers near the tunnel leading onto the football field and sings before lining up for the pregame Kickstep entrance.
 It is always played during the Pregame performance.
 MSU Shadows is also sung at the end of game days, after marching back and usually performing for the sizable crowd of band fans.
 After the final home game of the year after the seniors sing the infrequently-sung second verse, the content of which is about one's love for MSU remaining after graduating.
 MSU Shadows is also featured prominently during the annual Alumni Band Reunion Day, during which band alumni gather from around the world to perform at halftime during a home game.